StarKRE22/Atomic/README.md

 }
 ```

-#### 4. Create a script that populates the entity with tags, values and behaviours
+#### Step 5.
+Create a script that populates the entity with tags, values and behaviours

  ```csharp
 //Populates entity with tags, values and behaviours